 We are leading the way with our ambitious work on sustainability.
-Through this work, we are contributing to a sustainable Stockholm where we are developing and managing neighbourhoods, properties and premises.
-Our approach is rooted in a holistic perspective to strengthen our neighbourhoods as experience-based meeting places, where the primary focus is on health, convenience, safety and comfort.
-By influencing everything from the choice of building materials and energy use to sustainable travel, we can also help reduce our carbon footprint.
+Through this work, we are contributing to a sustainable Stockholm where we are developing and managing city districts, properties and premises.
+Our approach is rooted in a holistic perspective to strengthen our city districts as experience-based meeting places, where the primary focus is on health, convenience, safety and comfort.
+By influencing everything from the choice of building materials and energy use to sustainable travel, we can also contribute to reduced carbon footprints.

-We want to make a difference in the neighbourhoods in which we operate, for example by helping children and young people get a good education, enjoy meaningful leisure time and, in the longer term, find a route into the labour market.
+We want to make a difference in the city districs in which we operate, for example by helping children and young people get a good education, enjoy meaningful leisure time and, in the longer term, find a route into the labour market.

 We endeavour to manage the challenges that are of particular significance to our sector, such as contributing to a more stable energy system in Sweden, safe neighbourhoods for all, construction sites where there is gender equality, achieving climate goals, as well as reducing corruption and increasing respect for human rights.
-We also work actively to promote quality of life in our districts, where experiences, services, learning, culture, equal opportunities and good health are all important aspects of our work.
+We also work actively to promote quality of life in our districts, where experiences, services, learning, culture, equality and good health are all important aspects of our work.
 During the year, we focused in particular on our climate targets (Scopes 1-3) and energy efficiency, with a particular emphasis on electricity.

 Our economic, environmental and social responsibilities are based on the 1.5-degree target and the UN Sustainable Development Goals.

-Our sustainability work is well integrated throughout our operations and every day our organisation, in large and small ways, will contribute to making the Stockholm region an even more sustainable place.
+Our sustainability work is well integrated throughout our operations and every day our organisation will contribute, in large and small ways, to making the Stockholm region an even more sustainable place.